anastasiamkh/aws-solutions-architect-associate-exam-notes/ec2_storage.md

 ### **EC2 Questions**

-1. **Scenario**: You need to run a high-traffic e-commerce website that experiences significant spikes during sales events.
+1. You need to run a high-traffic e-commerce website that experiences significant spikes during sales events.
 Which EC2 instance pricing model would you choose, and why?
 Explain how you would ensure cost-efficiency while handling traffic spikes.
    - **A)** On-Demand Instances, no scaling
    - **B)** Spot Instances with Auto Scaling
    - **C)** Reserved Instances with Auto Scaling
    - **D)** On-Demand Instances with Auto Scaling
    - **Answer**: **D)** On-Demand Instances with Auto Scaling for dynamic scaling during traffic spikes without upfront commitment.

-2. **Scenario**: You have multiple applications that need to run in isolated environments, but they share large datasets that need to be accessed by each application simultaneously.
+2. You have multiple applications that need to run in isolated environments, but they share large datasets that need to be accessed by each application simultaneously.
 Which storage solution would you recommend, and how would you configure it?
    - **A)** Instance Store
    - **B)** EBS volumes with separate EC2 instances
    - **C)** Amazon EFS with EC2 instances
    - **D)** S3 with EC2 instances
    - **Answer**: **C)** Amazon EFS with EC2 instances for shared, scalable storage with multi-instance access.

-3. **Scenario**: You’re running a machine learning workload that occasionally requires GPU-based EC2 instances for training, but there are long idle times between training cycles.
+3. You’re running a machine learning workload that occasionally requires GPU-based EC2 instances for training, but there are long idle times between training cycles.
 What instance type and pricing model would you choose to minimize cost without compromising performance?
 Justify your decision.
    - **A)** On-Demand GPU instances
    - **B)** Spot GPU instances
    - **C)** Reserved GPU instances
    - **D)** General-purpose instances with Auto Scaling
    - **Answer**: **B)** Spot GPU instances for cost savings during idle times with fault-tolerant ML workloads.

-4. **Scenario**: You have a large-scale, latency-sensitive application that needs multiple EC2 instances to communicate quickly within the same Availability Zone.
+4. You have a large-scale, latency-sensitive application that needs multiple EC2 instances to communicate quickly within the same Availability Zone.
 Which placement group would you use, and why?
 What are the potential downsides?
    - **A)** Spread Placement Group
    - **B)** Cluster Placement Group
    - **C)** Partition Placement Group